 Zoom recommended an internet speed of at least 3 Mbps for video conferencing with multiple participants in high definition.

-But, if it is less than 10Mbps, say 2 Mbps, you won’t be able to participate in conferences, issues with playback of course video, and slow online quiz performance as and when you save or submit an answer many more.
+But, if it is less than 10Mbps, say 2 Mbps, you won’t be able to participate in conferences, issues with the playback of course video, and slow online quiz performance as and when you save or submit an answer many more.

-So, yes, 10Mbps is an ideal speed for online classes and, a more significant speed than that will surely provide a better experience.
+So, yes, 10Mbps is an ideal speed for online classes, and a more significant speed than that will surely provide a better experience.